henryweaponsguy/tf2-soundboard-sounds/README.md

 ### Credits

-All sound files are the intellectual property of Valve Corporation
+All sound files are the intellectual property of their respective owners